Funk (Glee): Reception

 In its original broadcast, "Funk" was watched by an average of 9 million American viewers.
 The episode began with a 3.6/10 rating/share in the 18–49 demographic, rising to 4.1/11 in the last 30 minutes.
 It was down 21% on the previous episode, but was Glees best 18–49 rating for an episode not following American Idol.
 It was the third most-watched show of the week in the 18-49 demographic (losing to America's Got Talent the night of the broadcast), the highest scripted show, and the eleventh most-watched program amongst all viewers.
 "Funk" received mixed reviews from critics.
 CNN's Lisa Respers France called it "incredible", and was pleased to see New Directions performing funk music, although noted that she was "slightly disturbed" by Quinn's "weird" performance of "It's a Man's Man's Man's World" utilizing pregnant teenagers as backing dancers.
 In December 2012, TV Guide named Quinn's cover one of Glees worst performances.
 Blair Baldwin of Zap2it stated: "While it didn't have the poignant vocals of previous episodes, it was fresh and fun...a nice change of pace for the series."
 Bobby Hankinson of the Houston Chronicle called it a "pretty good" and "solid" episode, albeit noting that it lacked the "emotional punch" of previous episodes.

-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club graded the episode "C", writing that it felt like "a frantic attempt to raise a bunch of potential storylines for season two and an attempt to put things in place for the season finale".
 She criticized the show's lack of continuity, particularly with regard to the Jesse and Rachel storyline.
 Entertainment Weeklys Tim Stack also observed the lack of continuity in the Jesse storyline, calling it "slightly confusing" and "a little half-baked"; continuity errors in his storyline may have been the result of the change in episode broadcast order.
-He felt that the episode was "a slight let down", noting: "There wasn’t as much tension as I would have hoped going into the finale but there were still plenty of fun moments to enjoy."
+He felt that the episode was "a slight let down", noting: "There wasn't as much tension as I would have hoped going into the finale but there were still plenty of fun moments to enjoy."
 James Poniewozik of Time attributed part of the episode's problems to it being "an episode that could air easily out of order", explaining: "Glee is a very serial show, after all, but this episode largely consisted of moments that felt dropped in and random, in a way that undermined even the good moments."